smarttransit-ai/chattanooga-od-sample/README.md

 These provide the information about the movement of people (the number of people moving, and their origin and destination CBG).

-3. Residential and Work locations
+3. Residential and Work locations:
     The locations of residential and commercial(work) areas are obtained from OpenStreetMaps(OSM).
 They are obtained by using the [OSM Accomodation tags](https://wiki.openstreetmap.org/wiki/Key:building#Accommodation) and the python library OSMNX. [residential_locations.csv](https://github.com/smarttransit-ai/chattanooga-od-sample/blob/main/data/ham_residential_buildings2.csv)

     The work locations are obtained as a combination of the tags [commercial](https://wiki.openstreetmap.org/wiki/Key:building#Commercial), [civic/amenity](https://wiki.openstreetmap.org/wiki/Key:building#Civic/amenity), and the Safegraph POI (point of interest) locations. [work_locations.csv](https://github.com/smarttransit-ai/chattanooga-od-sample/blob/main/data/work_loc_poi_com_civ.csv)

 4. Microsoft Buildings dataset (complements to OSM locations)

 These are the locations of all buildings in Hamilton county, obtained from [Microsoft Building Footprints](https://github.com/Microsoft/USBuildingFootprints), and are **not labelled** as home/work places.
 These locations are used in lieu of OSM labelled locations only in case the concerned CBG has no home/work locations from OSM.